MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 ### Glow squid glow

-The glow squid is currently set to only stop glowing when there is a damage source; however if there is no source, it will not.
-If I were to attack the glow squid with a weapon in my hand, the squid will stop glowing.
+The glow squid is currently set to only stop glowing when there is a damage source; however if there is no source, it will not stop glowing.
+In other words, if I were to attack the glow squid with a weapon in my hand, the squid will stop glowing.
 If I apply damage to a glow squid with no source, it will not stop glowing.
 This logic also applies to the glow squid and squids inking behavior.
-If the damage applies has no source, it will not “ink”.
+If the damage applied has no source, it will not “ink”.

 ### Slow falling